hriewe/TigerBalance/README.md

 ## How to run

 You will need python, as well as a few modules for the program to work.
-If you dont already have these installed, you can run

- `pip install requests `

- `pip install bs4 `

- `pip install selenium`

- `pip install twilio `
+Run: `pip install -r requirements.txt`

 Get the Firefox GeckoDriver [here](https://github.com/mozilla/geckodriver/releases) and add it to your PATH

 After customizing the code to your need (see 'Personalization' below) run : `python3 TigerOne.py`

 ## Personalization